 10am – 3pm every Wednesday and Thursday

-For eligible patients there is a supported full day service run by a nursing team and trained volunteers.
-They will work with you and physiotherapists, occupational therapists, social workers, spiritual care coordinator, complementary therapists, counsellors and hospice doctors as appropriate to address your needs.
+At the Wellbeing Centre at Saint Catherine’s there is a supported full day service run by a nursing team and trained volunteers.
+On either day, patients can receive healthcare from a physiotherapist, occupational therapist, social worker, spiritual care coordinator, complementary therapist, counsellor and hospice doctors and nurses as appropriate to address their needs.

-Patients are invited to attend for a fixed set of 8 visits and are then discharged.
+Patients are invited to attend for one fixed day a week for 8 weeks.
 Attendance may be extended at the discretion of the team if there is an identified need.

 Activities There are activities throughout the day such as crafts, quizzes and music, for those who want to participate but there is no obligation to join in if you do not wish to do so.